nuance-communications/mix-demo-client-azstaticwebapps/README.md

 </a>
 ```

-### Faux Inputs
+### Simulated Inputs

-To trigger a faux user input, leverage the following attributes:
+To trigger a simulated user input, leverage the following attributes:

 * `data-mix-action="input"`
 * `data-mix-input`